-This furniture makeover has been a long time coming!
+This chalk painted armoire furniture makeover has been a long time coming!
 Let me explain…

 About 18 years ago, for a short period of time, Home Depot carried a furniture collection of “raw” furniture.
-The pieces were natural wood – mainly pine and they were very affordable.
+The pieces were partially natural wood – some pine, mostly cheap plywood and they were very affordable.
 We purchased this armoire for Jennifer’s bedroom and it housed her books, games and eventually a television.
 (This post contains affiliate links.)

 When Jennifer left for college, she took the armoire with her and used it in various rooms for the next four years.
 This is such a great durable and sturdy piece – it served as an entertainment center, a spare closet and for extra storage.
 When she graduated the armoire came back home with her and somehow ended up in our basement for the next 8 years.